Shaitan (film)

-Bejoy Nambiar was initially planned the script of this incident, for Ashok Amritraj who wanted to produce the film under Hyde Park Entertainment.
+Bejoy Nambiar initially planned the script of this incident for Ashok Amritraj who wanted to produce the film under Hyde Park Entertainment.
 The film was supposed to be shot in English language, with Los Angeles as the principal location for this story.
 However, due to the disapproval of the production company, Nambiar decided to change the scripting and setting with the film taking place in Mumbai.
 The delayed progress attributed due to the company's exit and Anurag Kashyap joined the project in mid-2010, who heard about the similarities of this story with his unreleased directorial debut Paanch, based on the 1976-1977 Joshi-Abhyankar serial murders.
 The film was shot entirely in Mumbai within 12 days.